teamatldocker/jira/README.md

     blacklabelops/postgres
 ~~~~

 > This is the blacklabelops postgres image.
+Data will be persisted inside docker volume `postgresvolume`.

 Then start Jira: